rlk/OVR_SDL2/README.md

 Keyboard-mouse navigation uses `WASD` to move and the mouse to turn. `Space` moves up and `C` moves down.

 Gamepad navigation moves with the left stick and turns with the right.
 Button A moves up and button B moves down.

+`OVR_SDL2_obj` takes a list of OBJ input files on the command line.

 ## Structure